-Figure 43 Principal Component Analysis bi-plot for fungal fermentation of Wheat DDGS.
+Figure 43.
+Principal component analysis bi-plot for fungal fermentation of wheat DDGS.

 Meanwhile, sample AOA1 is furthest away from the original DDGS indicating that AOA1 attained the greatest variation in its amino acids profile post-fermentation.
-Samples AO30, AA40 and AOA2 are also substantially different from the unfermented DDGS, the latter two falling closely on the PCA bi-plot.
-The arrows in Figure 43 represent the load with which each amino acid pulls the samples across the PC bi-plot.
+Samples AO30, AA40 and AOA2 are also substantially different from the unfermented DDGS, the latter two falling closely on the principle component analysis (PCA) bi-plot.
+The arrows in Figure 43 represent the load with which each amino acid pulls the samples across the PCA bi-plot.
 Hence, one can conclude that samples in Cluster 2 differed from DDGS principally in terms of increased lysine and alanine and decreased glutamic acid and proline.
 This can again be confirmed by the data in Figure 42.

 Essential amino acids for most animals are arginine, cysteine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, valine and tryptophan.
-Of these only lysine is clearly distinguishable on the PCA bi-plot, in a position that indicates fermentation led to a greater proportion of lysine, which would be a favourable outcome for improving the nutrition.
+Of these, only lysine is clearly distinguishable on the PCA bi-plot, in a position that indicates fermentation led to a greater proportion of lysine, which would be a favourable outcome for improving the nutrition.
 To look at this more broadly, the ratio of essential to total amino acids (E:T) was calculated for each fermented sample and compared to that of unfermented DDGS.
 The calculations are reported in Table 70.

-Table 70 Ratio of Essential to Total (E:T) amino acids for fermented samples and unfermented wDDGS.
+Table 70.
+Ratio of essential to total (E:T) amino acids for fermented samples and unfermented wDDGS.